What If … Governments and Companies Are Challenged in Courts over Alleged Inaction on Climate Change?

 - Arguing that the State of Washington was not respecting its constitutional public trust obligations over future generations and its duty to protect the state’s natural resources, Our Children’s Trust(link is external) convinced a judge to force the Washington State Department of Ecology to prepare an emissions reduction rule and make science-based recommendations to the state legislature on greenhouse gas reductions in 2017.

 - Recently, a group of young people filed a climate change lawsuit against the Norwegian government for allowing oil companies to drill for new oil in the Arctic Barents Sea.

-Governments worldwide may not be the only entities targeted by climate change lawsuits.
+Governments worldwide may not be the only entities targeted by climate change lawsuits(link is external).
 Fossil fuel could become the next tobacco.

-Realignment of governmental GHG emissions reduction targets with scientific discourse could accelerate the transition to a climate economy.
+Realignment of governmental GHG emissions reduction targets with scientific discourse could accelerate the transition to a climate economy(link is external).

 The risk of stranded assets in the emerging climate economy is growing.